ZhuominLi/Portfolio-Analysis-/README.md

 ###  Breakdown to Individual Stock
 ![image](https://user-images.githubusercontent.com/73721315/162101856-ef71aec2-4f6e-46ba-815f-8d093829ed63.png)
 - S&P500 as becnhmark only has increaeed by 1.8 times in the past 5 years
-- AMRC is tenfold in the past 5 years.
+- AMRC has tenfold in the past 5 years.
-- MSEX is triple in the past 5 years.
+- MSEX has triple in the past 5 years.
-- TTEK is quadrupled.
+- TTEK has quadrupled.
-- AWR,AWK,GWRS and MYRG all are doubled than 5 years before
+- AWR,AWK,GWRS and MYRG all have doubled than 5 years before

 ###  Pay Attention to Stocks outperforamced Benchmark
 ![image](https://user-images.githubusercontent.com/73721315/162112346-bb7e8e74-c596-42d4-90fb-d32f2c42dcb4.png)